louisPoulain/OptiForML2022/README.md

   - `AdaSGD.py`: adahessian sgd mix
 - `output`: contains output of training
   - `pretrained_model`: model save after training
   - `training_history`: logs for each training.
-Each log is a dictionnary that contains the train and test loss and accuracy, the time per epoch, the name of   the optimizer and of the scheduler
+Each log is a dictionnary that contains the train/test losses and accuracies, the time per epoch, the name of the optimizer and of the scheduler
   - `archive`: logs of training that we didn't include in the paper.
 In particular, some concern the MNIST dataset, which was used as a test
 - `dataset.py`: contain pytorch dataset of image (MNIST or cifar10)
 - `model.py`: contain model use for train (resnet18)